 The Blue Mountain Chapter (BMC) of ORA has a Homegrown Prosperity and Healthcare focus.
 The Energy team, also strategically situated at the parent level, has a majority of Blue Mountain Chapter members.
-We are also exploring interest in forming an Investment Group to reinvigorate the local economy.

 Our Homegrown Prosperity (HGP) committee is working toward sustainable agriculture in the local economy and food safety and security issues.
 It also sponsors the community garden which benefits the Food Bank and the Headstart kids and provides gardening space for local farmers that don’t have space of their own.
 We have also been su